Atee-za/Userlogin/README.md

     Python
     SQLite

-Head
+Testing

-    The following users were added already in the data base for testing purposes
+    The following user was added in the database for testing purposes
     username: Athenkosi
     password: zono12